benjaminhogan7/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 ### Deliverable 2

+* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?
+*   lots 1 and 2 meet the specs, lot 3 doesn't due to the "t" value in the t-tests.

 Summarized Suspension Coil Table

 <img width="343" alt="Screen Shot 2022-12-07 at 10 54 13 PM" src="https://user-images.githubusercontent.com/108236450/206352696-e21d164b-b89c-4963-8e99-8132dcd80aaa.png">